nginxinc/nginx-wiki/source/start/topics/tutorials/config_pitfalls.rst

 quality information that some Nginx community members have futily attempted to correct.

-The Ngx CC Docs were created and reviewed by community members that work directly with all types of Nginx users.
+These docs were created and reviewed by community members that work directly with all types of Nginx users.
 This specific document exists only because of the volume of common and recurring issues that community members see.